 Use your hand and other everyday objects to measure portion sizes:

-- One serving of meat or poultry -- the palm of your hand or a deck of cards
+- One serving of meat or poultry is the palm of your hand or a deck of cards

-- One 3-ounce serving of fish -- a checkbook
+- One 3-ounce (84 grams) serving of fish is a checkbook

-- One-half cup of ice cream -- a tennis ball
+- One-half cup (40 grams) of ice cream is a tennis ball

-- One serving of cheese -- six dice
+- One serving of cheese is six dice

-- One-half cup of cooked rice, pasta, or snacks such as chips or pretzels -- a rounded handful, or a tennis ball
+- One-half cup (80 grams) of cooked rice, pasta, or snacks such as chips or pretzels is a rounded handful, or a tennis ball

-- One serving of a pancake or waffle -- a compact disc
+- One serving of a pancake or waffle is a compact disc

-- Two tablespoons of peanut butter -- a ping-pong ball
+- Two tablespoons (36 grams) of peanut butter is a ping-pong ball

 You should eat five or more servings of fruits and vegetables each day to help reduce your risk of cancer and other diseases.
 Fruits and vegetables are low in fat and high in fiber.
-They will also help you fill up so that you eat less of high-fat foods.
-They do contain calories so you should not eat an unlimited amount, especially of fruits.
+They will also help you fill up so that you are satisfied at the end of your meals They do contain calories so you should not eat an unlimited amount, especially of fruits.

 How to measure out the correct serving sizes of fruits and vegetables:

-- 1 cup of chopped raw fruits or vegetables -- a woman's fist or a baseball
+- One cup (90 grams) of chopped raw fruits or vegetables is a woman's fist or a baseball

-- One medium apple or orange -- a tennis ball
+- One medium apple or orange is a tennis ball

-- One-quarter cup of dried fruit or nuts -- a golf ball or small handful
+- One-quarter cup (35 grams) of dried fruit or nuts is a golf ball or small handful

-- 1 cup of lettuce -- four leaves (Romaine lettuce)
+- One cup (30 grams) of lettuce is four leaves (Romaine lettuce)

-- One medium baked potato -- a computer mouse
+- One medium baked potato is a computer mouse

-To control your portion sizes when you're eating at home, try the following tips:
+To control your portion sizes when you are eating at home, try the following tips:

-- Don't eat from the bag.
+- DO NOT eat from the bag.
 You could be tempted to eat too much.
 Use the serving size on the package to portion out the snack into small bags or bowls.
 You can also buy single-serving portions of your favorite snack foods.
 If you buy in bulk, you can divide snacks up into single-serving portions when you get home from the store.

 - Serve food on smaller plates.
 Eat from a salad plate instead of a dinner plate.
-Keep serving dishes on the kitchen counter so you'll have to get up for seconds.
-Putting your food out of easy reach will make it harder for you to overeat.
+Keep serving dishes on the kitchen counter so you will have to get up for seconds.
+Putting your food out of easy reach and out of sight will make it harder for you to overeat.

 - Substitute lower-fat varieties of food.
 Instead of whole-fat cream cheese, sour cream, and milk, buy low-fat or skim instead.
-Use half the amount you would normally use of these products to save even more calories.
+Use half the amount you would normally use of to save even more calories.
 You can try replacing half of the cream cheese with hummus or mix the sour cream with plain yogurt to make this easier

 - DO NOT eat mindlessly.
-When you snack in front of the television or while doing other activities, you'll be distracted enough that you may eat too much.
+When you snack in front of the television or while doing other activities, you will be distracted enough that you may eat too much.
 Eat at the table.
-Focus your attention on your food so you'll know when you've had enough to eat.
+Focus your attention on your food so you will know when you have had enough to eat.

-- Snack between meals.
-If you're hungry between meals, eat a healthy, high-fiber snack such as a piece of fruit, small salad, or bowl of broth-based soup.
-The snack will fill you up so that you don't eat too much at your next meal.
+- Snack between meals if desired.
+If you are hungry between meals, eat a healthy, high-fiber snack such as a piece of fruit, small salad, or bowl of broth-based soup.
+The snack will fill you up so that you do not eat too much at your next meal.
 Snacks that pair protein and carbohydrates with fiber will leave you more satisfied.
 Some examples are having an apple with string cheese, whole-wheat crackers with peanut butter, or baby carrots with hummus.

 To control your portion sizes when eating out, try these tips:

-- Order the "lunch size" of a food, rather than the dinners size.
+- Order the "lunch size" of a food, rather than the dinner size.

 - Order appetizers rather than entrees.